workingonthejob/Snippets/README.md

 # Snippets
-Useful scripts/working snippets that might be useful at some future point.
+Useful scripts/working snippets that might be useful at some point.